 Ari Blatt’s scholarship focuses on modern and contemporary French literature and culture.
 His first book, Pictures into Words, explores the impact of the visual and visual culture on contemporary French fiction.
-His interest in the various connections that crop up between media also led him to co-edit, with Jan Baetens (KU Leuven), an issue of Yale French Studies entitled “Writing and the Image Today” (2008).
+His interest in the various connections that crop up between media also led him to co-edit an issue of Yale French Studies entitled “Writing and the Image Today” (2008).
 Other published work includes articles on television and literature; on “interphototextuality” in narrative, theory, the visual arts, and criticism; on manic fiction; on the suspension of movement in cinema; and on the recent trend of itinerant topographical narratives from France.
-With Edward Welch (U. of Aberdeen), he is currently co-editing a collection of essays entitled France in Flux: Topography, Territory, and Contemporary Culture (under contract with Liverpool University Press).
-He is also writing a book on the depiction of space and landscape in contemporary French photography.
+He is currently editing a collection of essays entitled France in Flux: Topography, Territory, and Contemporary Culture (under contract with Liverpool University Press), and is writing a book on the depiction of space and landscape in contemporary French photography.

 In addition to his research and teaching, he has served as Director of Graduate Studies in French (2012-2014), and, since 2014, as Chair of the Department.

 Brandeis University, B.A.